SeanMcKnight/hello-world/README.md

 # hello-world
 =======

-Hi Humans, and non humans.
+Hi GDAG.

-Hubot here, I like Node.js and coffeescript (that's what I'm made of!).
+Sean here, I like surfing, sailing, mountain biking, and painting in my free time.
-I've had tocos on the moon and find them far superior to Earth tacos.

-I like to have my nuts and bolts lubed every 3,000 miles.
+I hope you learned something new about Python and Github!